The bracket will get slightly larger for the men’s volleyball Division I-II NCAA Tournament.

 UCLA will play host to the 2018 NCAA Tournament with the semifinals taking place Thursday, May 3 and the finals on Saturday, May 5.

-The NCAA men’s volleyball committee prefers to have the play-in matches take place at the NCAA Tournament site in order to maintain bracket integrity and provide the best student-athlete experience, according to the committee’s most recent meeting notes that were published on the NCAA website.
+The NCAA men’s volleyball committee prefers to have the opening-round matches take place at the NCAA Tournament site in order to maintain bracket integrity and provide the best student-athlete experience, according to the committee’s most recent meeting notes that were published on the NCAA website.
 However, the committee also noted in the meeting that one of the play-in matches may need to be played at an on-campus location of a participating school to reduce costs and strain on the host site.